M-o-a-T/moat-kv/docs/source/tutorial.rst

 You start an initial server with this command::

-   $ distkv server -i Testing $(hostname)
+   $ moat.kv server -i Testing $(hostname)
    Running.

-By default, your DistKV server will talk to the local MQTT process.
+By default, your MoaT-KV server will talk to the local MQTT process.
 You can configure the destination by adapting the config file::

-   $ distkv -C server.mqtt.uri=mqtt://your-server:1883 server -i Testing $(hostname)
+   $ moat.kv -C server.mqtt.uri=mqtt://your-server:1883 server -i Testing $(hostname)

 You can now retrieve the root value::

-   $ distkv client data :
+   $ moat.kv client data :
    "Testing"
    $

-As the purpose of DistKV is to be a *distributed* key-value storage, you can start another server on a different host::
+As the purpose of MoaT-KV is to be a *distributed* key-value storage, you can start another server on a different host::

-   two $ distkv -C server.mqtt.uri=mqtt://your-server:1883 server $(hostname) Running.
+   two $ moat.kv -C server.mqtt.uri=mqtt://your-server:1883 server $(hostname)
+   Running.

 This will take a few seconds for the servers to sync up with each other.
 You can verify that the second server has successfully synced up::

-   two $ distkv client data :
+   two $ moat.kv client data :
    "Testing"
    two $

-The root value is not special; by convention, it contains some data about the current DistKV network.
+The root value is not special; by convention, it contains some data about the current MoaT-KV network.

 You can now kill the first server and restart it::

-   $ killall distkv
+   $ killall moat.kv
-   $ distkv server $(hostname)
+   $ moat.kv server $(hostname)
    Running.

-You must **never** start a server with the ``-i`` option unless you're creating a new and separate DistKV network.
+You must **never** start a server with the ``-i`` option unless you're creating a new and separate MoaT-KV network.

 You can create separate networks by changing the ``server.root`` config variable.
 Such networks do not collide with each other, other than sharing